 - The fan’s rod should not rotate when the engine is working.

 - The fan’s engine should start working when switched on.

-- When electricity connects, the fan’s wings should start rotating along with the engine.
+- When electricity connects, the fan’s wings should rotate along with the engine.

 - The fan should run clockwise when put in direct power and voltage.

 - The fan should run anti-clockwise when put in direct power and voltage.

 - Two winger fans should have a radius of not more than 20 cm.